 Perhaps one of the most ill-conceived confections ever devised, candy cigarettes enjoyed enormous popularity among children of decades past, and the 1970s was no exception.
 Available in a variety of forms, they gave kids a way to emulate their heroes of the day, who always seemed to have a cigarette dangling from their lips, or a pack rolled up in their t-shirt sleeve.

 As you might have surmised, this entire line of confections fell out of favor as we learned more about the dangers of smoking.
 When the 80s arrived, candy cigarettes began disappearing from store shelves.
-They haven’t entirely vanished, however, and thanks to our Long Island 70s Store, a box of candy cigarettes, El Bubble cigars or bubble gum cigarettes that smoke are all just a mouse click away.
+Today, you won’t see them in the candy aisle, but you can find them online and at the occasional vintage candy shop.
+Bubble gum cigars too!

 Were you a fan of candy cigarettes as a kid?
 Did you blow powdery smoke from the end of a bubble gum cigarette?
-We hope you’ll take a moment to share your memories of these politically incorrect snacks in our comments section below.
+I hope you’ll take a moment to share your memories of these politically incorrect snacks in the comments section below.